 Some career highlights include doing intensive in-home Family Preservation work as well as co-facilitating the Alphabet Soup Group (a group for LGBTQ teens).

 Janene loves to cook and her dream is to someday own and run her own food truck or restaurant.
 She speaks fluent Mandarin Chinese.

 Kent Downs is the Support Services Manager and has worked in the field for 22 years.
 He has a Master’s of Arts degree in Management.

 Hobbies and interests include: skiing, hiking, mountain biking, and water sports.

-Jaime L. Houskeeper, Psy.D. has been working at Wasatch Mental Health since 2010 and is currently working as the Program Manager for Psychological Assessment Services, Medical Services, Jail Services, Clerical Support Services, and Outside Providers.
-Dr. Houskeeper specializes in psychological assessments of adults and children, including diagnostic clarification, parental fitness evaluations, adolescent psychosexual evaluations, and neuropsychological evaluations.
-Therapy interests include working with LGBT individuals.
+Jaime L. Houskeeper, Psy.D. has been working at Wasatch Behavioral Health since 2010 and is currently working as the Program Manager for Psychological Assessment Services (PAS), Medical Services, Clerical Support Services, and Outside Providers as well as the interim Training Director for the Health Service Psychology Internship Program.
+Dr. Houskeeper, a WBH Health Service Psychology Internship Program graduate, specializes in psychological assessments of adults and children, including diagnostic clarification, parental fitness evaluations, adolescent psychosexual evaluations, and neuropsychological evaluations.
+Her therapy interests include working with LGBTQ+ individuals.